-Rabi Meir (bringer of light) is admired for his wisdom and contribution to the Mishnah, the book of Jewish oral traditions or Oral Torah.
-He lived in the 2nd century during the Mishnaic Period and was one of the fourth generation of Tannaim or Rabbinical sages.
-At this time the son of Rabbi Simeon ben Gamiel, Rabbi Judah the Prince (c.135 -219AD) gathered the teachings of the great sages and created the six volumes of the Mishnah (139 -163AD).
+Rabbi Meir (bringer of light) is admired for his wisdom and contribution to the Mishnah, the book of Jewish oral traditions or Oral Torah.
+He lived in the 2nd century during the Mishnaic Period and was one of the fourth generations of Tannaim or Rabbinical sages.
+At this time the son of Rabbi Simeon ben Gamiel, Rabbi Judah the Prince (c.135 - 219 AD) gathered the teachings of the great sages and created the six volumes of the Mishnah (139 - 163 AD).

 Rabbi Meir’s name is mentioned frequently in the Mishnah and his wife Bruriah is one of only a few women mentioned in the Gemara (book of Biblical commentary).
-The Babylonian Talmud (book of Jewish law) actually states that all anonymous Mishnas are attributed to the Rabbi Meir because his wisdom was unsurpassed.
-The Rabbi was a student of Elisha ben Abuyah and went on to play an active role in the Bar Kokhba Revolt (132 -136AD).
-Following the death of thousands of Rabbi Akiva’s students he sought out five new students, one of them being Rabbi Meir.
+The Babylonian Talmud (book of Jewish law) actually states that all anonymous Mishnas are attributed to Rabbi Meir because his wisdom was unsurpassed.
+The Rabbi was a student of Elisha ben Abuyah and went on to play an active role in the Bar Kokhba Revolt (132 - 136 AD).
+Following the death of thousands of Rabbi Akiva’s students, he sought out five new students, one of them being Rabbi Meir.

 Another version of this legend says that the Rabbi wanted to be buried standing up so that when the Messiah came he could walk straight out to greet him.
-Before his passing the Rabbi said that his legacy to generations to come would be that he would intercede in heaven on any person’s behalf if the person is willing to give charity to the poor of Israel in his memory.
+Before his passing, the Rabbi said that his legacy to generations to come would be that he would intercede in heaven on any person’s behalf if the person is willing to give charity to the poor of Israel in his memory.

 The Legend of the Master of Miracles

-A story in the Jewish Talmud describes how the Rabbi’s sister-in-law was arrested by the Romans and placed in a brothel as punishment.
-The Rabbi approached the brothel in disguise and gave the guard a bribe to release his sister-in-law.
-The Rabbi told the guard to keep half and use the rest to bribe the other officials.
-The guard replied that in the end they would execute him but Rabbi Meir told him to call out “The G_d of Meir – answer me” and he would be saved.
+The guard replied that in the end, they would execute him but Rabbi Meir told him to call out “The God of Meir – answer me” and he would be saved.
 To prove that the prayer would save him Rabbi Meir showed the guard how a pack of man-eating dogs would not touch him if he called out this single prayer.
-The guard did as Rabbi Meir had asked and released the Rabbi’s sister-in-law.
-Once the guard had used up all the money on bribes he was eventually arrested and sentenced to be hanged.
-As they placed the rope around his neck the guard called out the prayer “G_d of Meir – answer me” and the rope broke.

-From this story comes a prayer spoken by many when they visit Rabbi Meir’s tomb and when they are hoping for a miracle themselves.
-When invoking the memory of Rabbi Meir Baal HaNes and giving charity in his name it is traditional to repeat the prayer originally said by the Rabbi “G_d of Meir – answer me.”
+From this story comes a prayer is spoken by many when they visit Rabbi Meir’s tomb and when they are hoping for a miracle themselves.
+When invoking the memory of Rabbi Meir Baal HaNes and giving charity in his name it is traditional to repeat the prayer originally said by the Rabbi “God of Meir – answer me.”